 There is no amount of money that can ever undo the tragedy of a fatal accident.
 Nonetheless, in these case, we are trying to achieve some measure of justice and hold someone or some entity accountable for what happened.

 What we often see in these cases is that the settlement or verdict we are able to obtain does some good in honoring the memory of the loved one who died.
-We recently saw this in a case involving a semi truck accident.
-We represented the family of a 16-year-old boy who was killed due to the negligence of the semi truck driver.
+We recently saw this in a case involving a collision between a tractor-trailer and a snowmobile.
+We represented the family of a 16-year-old boy who was driving his snowmobile on a trail designated for that purpose when he crashed into the side of the trailer, which was illegally parked across the snowmobile trail.
+The young man was tragically killed due to the negligence of the tractor-trailer driver.

 After we achieved the settlement, the family set up a foundation that awarded scholarships in the name of their son who died.
 The scholarship fund awarded scholarships to high school age children who were pursuing a course of study their son would have pursued.
 In that way, the family was able to see that good came out of something that was so tragic.

 You can click here now to contact our lawyers for your free consultation.
 Our attorneys have been interviewed by The Associated Press, The New York Times, The Wall Street Journal, CNN, Lawyers USA and others.